MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 - The full installation of the Azure Information Protection client requires a minimum version of Microsoft .NET Framework 4.6.2 and if this is missing, the installer tries to download and install this prerequisite.
 When this prerequisite is installed as part of the client installation, the computer must be restarted.

 - If the Azure Information Protection Viewer is installed separately, this requires a minimum version of Microsoft .NET Framework 4.5.2 and if this is missing, the installer does not download or install it.

+- The PowerShell module requires Windows PowerShell version 4.0, which might need to be installed on older operating systems.
+For more information, see [How to Install Windows PowerShell 4.0](http://social.technet.microsoft.com/wiki/contents/articles/21016.how-to-install-windows-powershell-4-0.aspx).
+To confirm the version of Windows PowerShell that you are running, type **$PSVersionTable** in a PowerShell session.

 - Computers running Windows 7 Service Pack 1 require [KB 2533623](https://support.microsoft.com/en-us/kb/2533623), which can be installed after the client is installed.
 If this update is required and not installed, you are prompted to install it.